jopemachine-arvis/arvis/documents/basic-usage.md

 You can look for and install lots of extensions through `store` page.

-First, recommend searching for `plugins`.
+First, recommend searching for useful `plugins`.

 ## Preference window